Teaching with Primary Sources

 Teaching with Primary Sources (TPS) is the Library of Congress’ premier educational program, focused on helping educators enhance students’ critical thinking, analysis skills, and content knowledge using the Library’s collections of millions of digitized primary sources.
 The Local Learning project team offers teaching tools and materials that engage the digitally available archival holdings of the American Folklife Center of the Library of Congress alongside local and regional collections, bringing them into conversation with each other to create a fuller, more complex narrative of American communities, history, and people.

-Coming in Fall 2023: Curriculum Guides for Teachers with content focus areas of Farming/Occupation, Migration (Migrant workers), Home, Miami Stories, Tulsa Race Massacre, Chilocco Indian Agricultural School, Oral History and Interviews, Visual Texts, and Ethnography.
-It will be published by the Journal of Folklore and Education.
+Our Curriculum Guides for Teachers with content focus areas of Farming/Occupation, Migration (Migrant workers), Home, Miami Stories, Tulsa Race Massacre, Chilocco Indian Agricultural School, Oral History and Interviews, Visual Texts, and Ethnography was published by the Journal of Folklore and Education.

 Professional Development